-First, the cells are labeled with a primary rabbit IgG antibody.
-Subsequently, the cells are magnetically labeled with Anti-Rabbit IgG MicroBeads.
-Then, the cell suspension is loaded onto a MACS® Column, which is placed in the magnetic field of a MACS Separator.
-The magnetically labeled cells are retained within the column.
-The unlabeled cells run through; this cell fraction is thus depleted of cells that are labeled with primary rabbit IgG antibodies.
-After removing the column from the magnetic field, the magnetically retained cells can be eluted as the positively selected cell fraction.
+First, the CD10+ cells are indirectly magnetically labeled with CD10-Biotin (MicroBead Kit) and Anti-Biotin MicroBeads.
+Then, the cell suspension is loaded onto a MACS^{} Column, which is placed in the magnetic field of a MACS Separator.
+The magnetically labeled CD10+ cells are retained within the column.
+The unlabeled cells run through; this cell fraction is thus depleted of CD10+ cells.
+After removing the column from the magnetic field, the magnetically retained CD10+ cells can be eluted as the positively selected cell fraction.